Latest Data on COVID-19 Vaccinations by Race/Ethnicity

 Percent Who Have Received At least One Dose

-As of January 10, 2022, 47 states and Washington D.C. were reporting vaccination data by race/ethnicity, including 45 states that reported race/ethnicity of people who received at least one dose of the vaccine.2 Figure 2 shows the percent of the total population who have been vaccinated by race/ethnicity in each of these 45 states, and the total across 42 of these states.
-(Idaho, North Dakota, and New Mexico are excluded from the total due to differences in their reporting of data.)
-It also shows the ratio of vaccination rates for White people compared to those of Black, Hispanic, and Asian people, as well as the percentage point difference between vaccination rates for White people and the rates for the other groups.
+As of April 4, 2022, 47 states and Washington D.C. were reporting vaccination data by race/ethnicity, including 43 states that reported race/ethnicity of people who received at least one dose of the vaccine.2 Figure 2 shows the percent of the total population who have been vaccinated by race/ethnicity in each of these 43 states, and the total across 38 of these states.
+(Idaho, Minnesota, New Mexico, North Dakota, and Oregon are excluded from the total due to differences in their reporting of data.)
+It also shows the percentage point difference between vaccination rates for White people and the rates for Black, Hispanic, and Asian people.
 These data will differ from survey estimates of vaccination rates that are limited to adults.
+As more states begin phasing out their public health emergency measures, some may reduce the frequency with which they report their vaccination data or stop reporting.
+For example, Kansas, Michigan, and Arizona have all reduced the frequency of their dashboard updates, while Missouri stopped reporting vaccination data by race/ethnicity.
+Kentucky had not updated its COVID vaccine dashboard since our last update in March, while New Hampshire’s COVID-19 dashboard was temporarily offline for maintenance as of April 4.

-Across these 42 states, as of January 10, 2022, 60% percent of White and Hispanic people had received at least one COVID-19 vaccine dose, higher than the rate for Black people (54%).
-White people had a vaccination rate that was similar or higher than the rate for Hispanic people in 25 states, while it was lower in 17 states.
-White people had a higher rate than Black people in most reporting states, except Oregon, West Virginia, Utah, Pennsylvania, Alaska, Washington, Louisiana, Mississippi, and Alabama.
+Across the 38 states for which a total vaccination rate could be calculated by race/ethnicity as of April 4, 2022, 85% of Asian, 65% of Hispanic, and 63%of White people had received at least one COVID-19 vaccine dose, higher than the rate for Black people (57%).
+Hispanic people had a similar or higher vaccination rate than White people in 23 states.
+White people had a higher rate than Black people in most reporting states, except for Alabama, Mississippi, Louisiana, Alaska, West Virginia, Utah, Pennsylvania, and Washington.
 The size of these differences varied widely across states, and they have been narrowing over time.
-The overall vaccination rate across states for Asian people was higher compared to White people (81% vs. 60%), which is consistent with the pattern in most reporting states.
-However, Asian people had lower vaccination rates than White people in four states (Pennsylvania, Colorado, North Dakota, and South Dakota).
+The overall vaccination rate across states for Asian people was higher compared to White people (85% vs. 63%), which was reflected across all reporting states except for North Dakota, South Dakota, and Colorado.

-Racial disparities in vaccination rates have narrowed over time and have closed for Hispanic people.
-Between December 13 and January 10, Asian, Hispanic, and Black people had larger increases in vaccination rates compared to White people.
-Asian people experienced the highest percentage point increase in vaccination rates, at 4.3 percentage points (76.5% to 80.9%).
-Hispanic people had a 3.1 percentage point increase, going from 56.4% to 59.5%, and the rate for Black people grew by 2.5 percentage points (from 51.3% to 53.8%).
-The rate for White people increased by 1.9 percentage points (58.3% to 60.3%).
-Over the course of the vaccination rollout, differences between vaccination rates for Black, Hispanic, and White people have narrowed.
-As of this week, White and Hispanic people are now receiving at least one dose of a vaccine at the same rate (60%).
-Between late April 2021, when most adults became eligible for vaccines across states, and January 10, 2022, the gap in vaccination rates between White and Black people fell from 14 percentage points (38% vs. 24%) to 6 percentage points (60% vs. 54%) while the 13% percentage point difference (38% vs. 25%) between White and Hispanic vaccination rates was eliminated.
+Over the course of the vaccination rollout, differences between vaccination rates for Black, Hispanic, and White people have narrowed, and the disparity for Hispanic people has reversed.
+Between late April 2021, when most adults became eligible for vaccines across states, and April 4, 2022, the gap in vaccination rates between White and Black people fell from 14 percentage points (38% vs. 24%) to 6 percentage points (63% vs. 57%) while the 13% percentage point difference (38% vs. 25%) between White and Hispanic vaccination rates was eliminated, with Hispanic people having a slightly higher rate than White people as of early 2022.

 Vaccinations Among Children

-As of January 10, 2022, only nine states reported COVID-19 vaccination data by race/ethnicity for children.
-These states included: Connecticut, the District of Columbia, Kansas, Michigan, Minnesota, North Carolina, South Carolina, Wisconsin, and Vermont (Figure 4).
-While these states report race/ethnicity of vaccinated children, they vary in their racial/ethnic categorizations and age groups, making it challenging to compare vaccination rates data across states.
-Seven states (Connecticut, District of Columbia, Michigan, Minnesota, North Carolina, South Carolina, and Vermont) reported race/ethnicity data separately for children ages 5-11 who recently became eligible for the vaccine.
+As of this week, nine states (Connecticut, Kansas, Michigan, Minnesota, North Carolina, Oregon, South Carolina, Wisconsin, and Vermont) and Washington D.C. reported COVID-19 vaccination data by race/ethnicity for children (Figure 4).
+While these states report race/ethnicity of vaccinated children, they vary in their racial/ethnic categorizations and age groups, making it challenging to compare vaccination data across states.
+Seven states (Connecticut, Michigan, Minnesota, North Carolina, Oregon, South Carolina, and Vermont) and Washington D.C. reported race/ethnicity data separately for children ages 5-11, who were the most recent group to become eligible for the vaccine.

-The data from these nine states have mixed findings regarding vaccinations by race/ethnicity among children.
+The data from these ten states have mixed findings regarding vaccinations by race/ethnicity among children.
 Black children had lower vaccination rates than White children in most but not all reporting states.
 Asian children had the highest vaccination rate in most reporting states.
-Rates for Hispanic children were mostly lower than rates for White children among those in the age 5-11 age group, while their rates were higher or similar to White children’s rates among those ages 12 and older or children overall (in states that do not include separate age breaks among children).
+Rates for Hispanic children were lower or similar to rates for White children in most states among those in the age 5-11 age group.
+However, among children 12 and older or children overall (in states that do not include separate age breaks among children), their rates were mostly higher or similar to White children’s.
 Overall, it remains challenging to draw strong conclusions about racial equity in COVID-19 vaccinations among children due to the dearth of comprehensive data, inconsistency in reporting, and the lack of disaggregated data for smaller racial/ethnic groups, particularly NHOPI children.

 Booster Dose Recipients

-As of January 11, 2022, 12 states were reporting race/ethnicity of people receiving booster/additional doses.
-These states included: Alaska, California, Delaware, the District of Columbia, Iowa, Illinois, Michigan, Mississippi, New Jersey, Ohio, Oregon, and Virginia.
-Although limited, these data raise concerns about potential disparities in the uptake of booster doses.
-In most of these states, the percent of fully vaccinated people who had received a booster dose was highest for White people, while rates were lower for Hispanic people.
-Findings for Asian people were more mixed, with rates similar or higher than White people in some states, but lower in others (Figure 5).
-Data for AIAN and NHOPI people were available in a smaller number of states and generally showed that they were less likely to receive a booster dose compared to White people, except in one state (VA).
-However, similar to the data for children, it is difficult to make strong conclusions about disparities in booster shots due to the lack of data and inconsistency across data where it is available.
+As of April 1, 2022, 25 states and Washington D.C. were reporting vaccination booster data by race/ethnicity, a significant uptick from the 18 states reporting these data as of March 8, 2022.
+Among these states and Washington D.C., the share of Black and Hispanic people who had received a booster shot was lower compared to White people.
+Findings for Asian people were more mixed, with rates similar or higher than White people in about half the states, but lower in the others (Figure 5).
+However, like the data for children, it is difficult to make strong conclusions about disparities in booster shots due to the lack of data and inconsistency across data where it is available.

 At the state level, the completeness of race/ethnicity data has improved in most states over time.
 However, some states still have relatively high shares of vaccinations among people classified with “unknown” race/ethnicity.
-Further, three states still do not report vaccination data by race/ethnicity.
+Further, four states do not report vaccination data by race/ethnicity, and this number may grow if additional states stop reporting data going forward.
 Inconsistences in racial/ethnic classifications across states, as well as separate reporting of data for federally administered vaccinations, including those provided through the Indian Health Service and federal long-term care partnership program, limit the ability to interpret the data.
 Only a handful of states report data in a way that allows for analysis of vaccination rates by race/ethnicity among children.
-Similarly, limited state data are available on race/ethnicity of COVID-19 booster shot recipients.
+Similarly, limited state data are available on race/ethnicity of COVID-19 booster shot recipients

 In addition, ongoing changes and updates to the data may make it challenging to interpret the data and trend it over time.
 For example, some states have reported declines in cumulative vaccinations for some racial/ethnic groups over time.
 These declines reflect a variety of factors, including changes in state reporting methods and recoding of individuals’ racial/ethnic classifications over time.
 For example, several states have indicated that an individual’s self-reported race/ethnicity may change if they record a different classification when receiving a subsequent COVID-19 vaccine dose or another vaccination, such as the flu shot.

 Overall, comprehensive standardized data are vital to monitor and ensure equitable access to and uptake of the vaccine.
-Without improvements in data reporting, it will not be possible to identify disparities in vaccination uptake among children or booster dose recipients.
-Identifying potential disparities in vaccination uptake among these groups will be particularly important as recent trends show reemerging disparities in COVID-19 infections amid the current surge in cases.
+For example, without improvements in data reporting, it will not be possible to identify disparities in vaccination uptake among children.

-Complete data on the distribution of vaccinations by race/ethnicity as well as the percent of the total population that has received at least one COVID-19 vaccine dose are available and downloadable through our State Health Facts Online tables.
-KFF will continue to update these data on a regular basis going forward as vaccination distribution continues.
+Complete data on the distribution of vaccinations by race/ethnicity as well as the percent of the total population that have received at least one COVID-19 vaccine dose are available and downloadable through our State Health Facts Online tables.
+Moving forward, KFF will update these data on a periodic basis.

 Based on KFF analysis of vaccinations using the Centers for Disease Control and Prevention, Demographic Characteristics of People Receiving COVID-19 Vaccinations in the United States data and total population data using KFF analysis of the 2019 American Community Survey data.